-But if you are working in your conservatory during the summer, you are going to want to ensure you don’t get too hot.
+If you are working in your conservatory during the summer, you are going to want to ensure you don’t get too hot.
 If you’ve planned it well, you’ll already have solar glass, which helps keep the heat in during the colder months and the heat out during the hotter ones.
 It would be really wise to invest in some SolarTex thermal blinds, which have the same effect.
 Do your research to find out which suits your environment best, but don’t forget to take a look at pleated blinds, which can really add a touch of elegance, as well as innovative integral blinds; ideal for ultra-modern conservatory offices.
 If you are using a computer screen, you won’t want too much glare on the monitor as it will impede the way you work, so carefully consider where you will position crucial technology.